 Yes.
 We pick the books that we feel will be most interesting to our readers.
 We do not include or exclude books based on external influences.

 6. Why would you recommend a book such as “X”?

 From time-to-time you might see our editors include books you don’t like.
 Books you disagree with, books whose author you dislike, books you think are useless, books you might find immoral, and so on.
 We can’t please everyone.
-We do not offer recommendations (exception made for Staff Picks and Book of the Week), and instead simply provide a list of noteworthy and interesting books.
+We do not offer recommendations (exception made for Staff Picks), and instead simply provide a list of new and noteworthy books.

 We sometime have to include books we don’t like ourselves or books whose message we disagree with.
 Our job is not to be a moral arbiter of what should be read or presented to the general public.
 Our aim is to present readers with what they want and what they signed up for.
 A book by Glenn Beck in our Politics selection upsets a group of left-leaning subscribers, and so too might a book by Michael Moore annoy a group of right-leaning subscribers.
 You don’t have to love or even like all the books for a given category each week.
 Instead extract those titles that speak to you from a given list and allow others to do the same.